PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 ## Steps to Implement this Use Case

+### Forking the Computes and Config templates
+ - For an optimized development process, it's recommended to fork the templates for [snapshotter-computes](https://github.com/powerloom/snapshotter-computes/tree/eth_price_monitor) and [snapshotter-configs](https://github.com/PowerLoom/snapshotter-configs/tree/eth_price_monitor).
+Our system utilizes the Git submodule architecture to manage these components efficiently.

+   Once the above branches are forked, you should have the above two repositories in your profile.

 ### Cloning the Deploy Repository
-Clone the repository against the respective branch (main by default).
+Clone repository against the respective branch (main by default).
 Open the terminal and run the below command to clone the deploy repo in a directory named `powerloom_deploy`.

 ```bash
 git clone https://github.com/PowerLoom/deploy.git --single-branch powerloom_deploy --branch devnet && cd powerloom_deploy